You are here

 Confirming the diagnosis

 Diagnosis usually requires X-rays showing a characteristic appearance.
-Blood and urine tests can also help confirm the diagnosis.
+Blood tests measuring markers of bone turnover can also help to confirm the diagnosis.
 Bone scans can show the extent of the disease.

 The relevant medical specialist is an endocrinologist, rheumatologist or orthopaedic surgeon.